adbharadwaj/graphspace-manual/docs/Editing_Layouts.md

 ### Node Editor

-GraphSpace that allows a user to select one or more nodes or edges based on [color](#select-by-color) and/or [shape](#select-by-shape), and to then change their visual properties using an easy-to-use interface.
+GraphSpace that allows a user to select one or more nodes based on [color](#select-by-color) and/or [shape](#select-by-shape), and to then change their visual properties using an easy-to-use interface.
 The current interface allows user to change the following properties:

 1. **Color**: The background color of the node.
 2. **Shape**: The shape of the node's body.
 GraphSpace currently supports following shapes - rectangle, roundrectangle, ellipse, triangle, pentagon, hexagon, heptagon, octagon, star, diamond, vee, or rhomboid.